XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 |-------------------|:---------:|
 | `cft_issuances`   | `array`   |

 An array of CFTokenIssuance objects created by the specified account.
-Includes all fields in the existing underlying object.
+Includes all fields in the existing underlying object, `ledger_index` for the index at which this CFT was last modified.
 For a deleted object, only `CFTokenIssuanceID` and `deleted_ledger_index` for the index at which this CFT was deleted are shown.

 | Field Name        | JSON Type |
 |-------------------|:---------:|